yxuo/learning/computer architecture/readme.md

-# Computer Archtecture
+# Computer Architecture

-Everything about computer archtecture.
+Everything about computer architecture.

 For now it only contains a documentation and exercises.